 For sometime now I have prided myself on keeping the house up.
 With a 3 year old, Tractor Man, and 1 year old, Tag Along, I find this to be a challenge everyday.
+Some days feel like a simple failure but with surprising results.

 Thanksgiving was at our home this year and I was pleased and proud of our small family for having hosted fourteen people in our home!
 Things went well and most of the mess was cleaned up soon after their departure.